Run for the board!

 -

 What the board does not do is supervise the day-to-day operations of the Co-op.
-We are member-owners, not experts in the grocery business.
-Instead, we hire a great general manager, who is an expert in this area, and we write policies that create a framework within which the general manager works to fulfill our Ends while upholding our standards and values.
+We are member-owners, not experts in the grocery business or running a store.
+Instead, the board hires a great general manager, who is an expert in this area, delegating all operational duties to them.
+The board write policies that create a framework within which the general manager works to fulfill our Ends while upholding our standards and values.
 An important part of the board’s work is to trust and verify the results by monitoring progress through the general manager’s reports.

 -

+Undivided loyalty to the Co-op and its member-owners.
 Each board member has a fiduciary duty to the cooperative’s member-owners as a whole and to the cooperative as a business enterprise.
-We must represent the interests of all our member-owners as well as support the Food Co-op as a grocery business, not any particular subset of members or any cause.
-This is our legal duty as board members, very different from a legislator, who can often represent a particular group or set of ideals.
+Legally, board members must represent the interests of all our member-owners as well as support The Food Co-op as a grocery business, not any particular subset of members or any cause.

 -